Wentworth, New South Wales: Railways

-During the late 1800s Wentworth was an important river port; however, like many such towns, its significance faded with the development of the railways (railroads).
+During the late 1800s Wentworth was an important river port; however, like many such towns, its significance faded with the development of the railways.
+In 1902, the people of Wentworth were lobbying for a railway from Mildura to be built, including a bridge over the Murray River.

-In 1902, the people of Wentworth were lobbying for a railway from Mildura to be built, including a bridge over the River Murray.
+The town is nowadays served by NSW TrainLink coach services, connecting it to Broken Hill, from which trains operate to Sydney, and Mildura.

 Floods

 The town has been flooded many times by the two rivers.
 The most significant was in 1956, when both rivers flooded simultaneously.
 Local farmers, supplemented by the army and navy, worked for months to build levee banks to hold the water out of the town.

 Visitor attractions

 Wentworth is now an important tourist outback destination and provides a welcome break for those travelling to or from Broken Hill.
 In addition to its authentic outback charm, the town offers some interesting attractions: